BVS Entertainment: The early years

 In 1988, Saban Productions and Washington-based newspaper columnist Jack Anderson agreed to produce four quarterly specials under the branding American Expose, with then-future Cops creator/producer John Langley and Malcolm Barbour serving as producers.
 Orbis Communications, who previously syndicated Macron 1, signed on to distribute the programs.
 Saban International N.V would distribute the same programs and other non-Saban television material, including international sales of DIC programs such as Hey Vern, It's Ernest! prior to a lawsuit in 1990.

 By early 1989, Saban formed the Saban/Scherick Productions division for production done with Edgar Scherick, primarily miniseries and made-for-TV films.
 Around this time, they also began syndicating the film library of New World Pictures (which had been sold to Trans-Atlantic Entertainment, consisting of ex-New World employees) to television stations.
 As the company grew, additional executives were hired to push into new areas like prime time programming.
 Saban created a division, Saban International N.V., based in both the U.S. and the Netherlands, for the international distribution of its shows (not to be confused with the interchangeable but separate company Saban International Paris).
 Saban hired Stan Golden from Horizon International TV to head their international distribution arm.
 Then in August 1989, Tom Palmieri came from MTM Enterprises to become Saban's president.
 On September 13, the company renamed itself Saban Entertainment, Inc. CLT in Luxembourg had signed a deal with Saban to market TV shows.
+Also that year, Saban started Saban Video, with distribution being handled by Hi-Tops Video.

 In 1990, Saban entered into a partnership with video game publisher Acclaim Entertainment and syndicator Bohbot Entertainment to develop the program Video Power.
-Also that year, Saban started Saban Video, with distribution being handled by Video Treasures.
 In 1991, Saban Entertainment struck a home video deal with Prism Entertainment that would allow Saban International the international distribution rights to select films.
 In 1992, Saban signed a domestic distribution deal with Bohbot Communications to syndicate Saban's Around the World in Eighty Dreams and Saban's Gulliver's Travels as part of its Amazin' Adventures block.